glotzerlab/signac/doc/projects.rst

     >>> job in project
     True

-To be able to *open a job by id* it must be previously initialized.
+Once a job has been initialized, it may also be *opened by id* as follows (initialization is required because prior to initialization the job id has not yet been calculated):

 .. code-block:: python